 About the Results

-These scores are reported as weighted averages along with 95% confidence intervals.
+The domain scores are reported as weighted averages along with 95% confidence intervals.
 The confidence interval is a measure of statistical reliability of an average score.
 Caution should be exercised in comparing scores that are near each other since small differences in average scores may not be statistically significant.
 For more information on confidence intervals and interpreting differences in scores, please see the Executive Summary Report.

 Interpreting the Results